Aliz-f/python_OOP/README.md

 # python_OOP
 Python Object-Oriented Tutorials.

 In this series, we will be learning how to create classes in Python, and also the best practices for working with these classes.
 We will go over class/instance variables, inheritance, getters/setters, and much more.

 Reference:```https://www.youtube.com/playlist?list=PL-osiE80TeTsqhIuOqKhwlXsIBIdSeYtc```

-for create class in python :
+For create class in python :
 ```python
 class Employee: